SCP with Java

 Authentication between two hosts can be done using the ‘private and public key pair’ or ‘username and password’.
-But user have to make sure that the public key of local machine should be saved in authorized_keys of the remote machine.
+But user has to make sure that the public key of the local machine should be saved in authorized_keys of the remote machine.

 How SCP with Java?

 JSch library which is a pure Java implementation of SSH2.
-JSch allows user to connect to an sshd server and use port forwarding, X11 forwarding, file transfer, etc., and user can integrate its functionality into user’s own Java programs.
+JSch allows the user to connect to an sshd server and use port forwarding, X11 forwarding, file transfer, etc., and the user can integrate its functionality into the user’s own Java programs.
 JSch is licensed under BSD style license.

 Design and Implementation

-Initially user have to identify the remote hosts that user are going to copy the files from and copy the files to.
+Initially, the user has to identify the remote hosts that the user is going to copy the files from and copy the files to.
 It can be a host name or an IP.
-Then user has to create a com.jcraft.jsch.Session using createSession(…) method and parsing the required set of parameters, in order to work with SCP.
+Then the user has to create a com.jcraft.jsch.Session using createSession(…) method and parsing the required set of parameters, in order to work with SCP.

 In this example the private key is provided for the authentication.
 So that the public key of local machine is saved in authorized_keys of the remote machine.

-This is how the user can SCP files from remote host to local host.
+This is how the user can SCP files from the remote host to localhost.
 User has to provide the session he has created using createSession(…) method.

-This is how the user can SCP files from local host to remote host.
+This is how the user can SCP files from localhost to a remote host.
 User has to provide the session he has created using createSession(…) method.